Hopac/Hopac/Benchmarks/CmlLCH/README.md

-﻿This program contains benchmarks inspired by the benchmarks described in the paper [A Concurrent ML Library in Concurrent Haskell](http://www.cs.umd.edu/~avik/projects/cmllch/).
+This program contains benchmarks inspired by the benchmarks described in the paper [A Concurrent ML Library in Concurrent Haskell](http://www.cs.umd.edu/~avik/projects/cmllch/).
 The paper describes an implementation, or encoding, of Concurrent ML on top of (simpler) primitives